samsu/installation/README.md

     4. Execute the script as root

-    5. Internet connection is required
+    5. Internet connection is required, because related packages need to download from internet, make sure the DNS and the network of hosts have been set properly before run the scripts.

 Usage: